 Dale Chapman, Parish Administrator

 Joyce has been on staff since the fall of 2006.
 Years of classroom teaching in California and Japan has taught Joyce how to effectively relate to others, how to organize her time, and finding creative ways of working with people.
 She is very much at home greeting and getting to know newcomers at Good Shepherd.
 As a newcomer to the Episcopal church herself in 2005, and to Lexington, and to Good Shepherd, and to American living after 39 years in Japan, she loves meeting new people and helping them feel comfortable in our parish family.
-Joyce is at the back of the church after every service and is available to answer any questions about how to become more involved in parish life.
-Joyce and her husband, David, have two children who both now live in Lexington.
+Joyce served as our Minsiter for Newcomers and Visitors for 9 years before transitioning this summer into the role of Senior Ministries Coordinator.

 Dianne Griffith, Pastoral Care Coordinator